 Just to be on the safe side, she moved to a small house on the other side of town.
 Her mom kept in frequent contact, much to Lilian's relief.

 Everything was going all right until that letter surfaced a year after the situation was said to be resolved.

 Lilian has still not read the letter.
 It's been two or so weeks after the shocking delivery.
 She thinks it's about time.
 It may even be a college telling her she had been accepted, but… she knows it isn't.

 So, she waits until her mother goes home that night to dig it out from under the piles of junk mail.

 The top of it had been ripped off, but she hadn't had the courage to read through the letter in fear.
-She never really understood why she had come to be frightening of Edna Garvin.
-Perhaps it had to do with her being quiet, smelling like a cow patty, and having some sort of fascination with the female body.
+She never really understood why she had come to be frightened of Edna Garvin.
+Perhaps it had to do with her being quiet, smelling like a cow patty, and having some sort of obsessive fascination with the female body.
 It didn't matter.
 Lilian was, and still is, terrified.

 Therefore, it's only natural for her to be shaking as she slips the letter from the pink envelope.
 The paper slides against the tips of her fingers, reopening old cuts.
 She lets the blood stain the edges of the parchment.